 The point is, if you want to go from A to B anyway, a cruise doesn't need to break the bank.
 In many cases, when calculating through the expenses you would have anyway, it can work out.

-And of course, in many cases, it is a lot cheaper to stay overnight on a cruise ship instead of flying to the Bahamas and spending a few nights there, or flying to Norway, renting a car, and driving to the fjords yourself.
+And, of course, in many cases, it is significantly cheaper to stay overnight on a cruise ship instead of flying to the Bahamas and spending a few nights there, or flying to Norway, renting a car, and driving to the fjords yourself.

 #2 Choose your cabin wisely

 If you are afraid you are sensitive to the ship's motions, you might want to choose a cabin in the middle of the ship.
 A ship with 14 decks, for example, shows the least motion on decks 4-9.
-If you choose deck 5, for example, you want to ensure that you are neither close to the front nor the back of the ship.
+If you choose deck 5, for example, ensure that you are neither near the front nor the back of the ship.
 You want to have a cabin in the middle of deck 5.

 Of course, cabins on lower decks are cheaper than cabins on upper decks.